AaronErhardt/AaronErhardt.github.io/relm4-book/src/first_app.md

 Yep, that's it.
 We just need to update the label to represent the new counter value.

 We're almost done.
-To complete the `Widgets` trait we just need to implement the `widget` method.
+To complete the `Widgets` trait we just need to implement the `root_widget` method.

 ```rust,no_run,noplayground
 {{#include ../listings/simple_manual.rs:root_widget }}